Assistant Professor - Performance

 Brenda Hubbard, MFA

-Hubbard has also served as the artistic director of two professional theatre companies, Portland Repertory Theatre and Laughing Horse Summer Theatre.
-In both companies she established new policies and procedures as she led each company to a higher quality of professional accomplishment.
-For Portland Rep she directed 15 productions during her five year tenure with the company, also creating the sound design for thirty productions.
+Brenda has continued her professional career spanning over 40 years of experience as an actor, director, playwright and artistic director, having worked with some of the leading theatres in the nation including The Oregon Shakespeare Festival, Artists Repertory Theatre, Portland Repertory Theatre, Seattle Repertory Theatre, A Contemporary Theatre, The Empty Space Theatre, and San Jose Repertory Theatre, among others.
+A BFA graduate of the Professional Actor Training Program at the University of Washington, she also earned her MFA in directing from the University of Portland.
+A member of Actors Equity Association since 1978 and AFTRA/ SAG since 1975, Brenda has appeared in hundreds of radio and television commercials, as well as several feature films and television shows.Brenda has also served as the artistic director of two professional theatre companies.
+At Portland Repertory Theatre she directed 15 productions during her five year tenure with the company and also created the sound design for thirty productions.
 At the time she resigned, Portland Rep was 95% subscribed and the oldest professional AEA theatre in Portland.
-For her accomplishments at the Rep she was awarded "Best Show" and "Best Director" for productions of Home and Who's Afraid of Virginia Wolf? then known as the "Willie Awards,” now known as Drammys.
+For her accomplishments at the Rep she received Drammy awards for "Best Show" and "Best Director" for her productions of Home and Who's Afraid of Virginia Wolf?
 For Laughing Horse Summer Theatre she directed five productions, acted in three and also served as a co- set designer, designing the sets for the 1998 season.

 Michael Smith, MFA